 Colombia's combination of altitude, volcanic soil, and dedicated smallholder farmers makes it one of the most consistent and high-quality origins in the world.

 Colombia produces over 12 million bags of coffee annually, making it the third-largest coffee producer in the world and the largest producer of washed Arabica.
+The country's commitment to quality over quantity has made Colombian beans a benchmark in specialty coffee.

 Over 500,000 families grow coffee in Colombia, most on farms smaller than 5 hectares.
 This smallholder model creates incredible lot diversity and community-driven quality.
+Each farm brings its own microclimate and terroir to the table.